 You may have seen an email receipt or website advertise a referral marketing program.
 E-commerce, SaaS, and other types of online businesses often use word of mouth and social sharing to get their brand across.
 Referral marketing relies on both of those things.

 This is exactly why they turn to referral marketing.
-This type of program helps the create repeat customers on top of expanding their customer base.
+This type of program helps to create repeat customers on top of expanding their customer base.
 A study by Nielsen reported that 65% of social media users learn about products and services through social networks.

 Take Dropbox’s referral program example.
 Their referral program is one of the most well-known programs out there and has attributed to their success.
 Their online service grew significantly after implementing referral marketing that incentivized something that people wanted and needed more of.
 Digital storage space!

 Referral marketing for small business